osuAkatsuki/bancho.py/README.md

 !mp scrim: Start a scrim in the current match.
 !mp endscrim: End the current matches ongoing scrim.
 !mp rematch: Restart a scrim with the previous match points, or roll back the most recent match point.
+!mp force: Force a player into the current match by name.
 !mp loadpool: Load a mappool into the current match.
 !mp unloadpool: Unload the current matches mappool.
 !mp ban: Ban a pick in the currently loaded mappool.